 McIntosh said an emerging challenge for archivists is the vast volume of digital records they have to preserve.

 "You know how fragile digital information is.
-We are we are working very, very hard to ensure that with this new kind of record, we ensure that their authenticity is is preserved," he said.
+We are working very, very hard to ensure that with this new kind of record, we ensure that their authenticity is preserved," he said.